bruno-braga/open_mas_docker_opt/README.md

 #### Db_python_netlogo.py
 File that NetLogo uses to access the API, through the py extension.
 NetLogo calls functions from this file, which in turn calls functions from access_api which ultimately communicates with the API;
 #### Initialize_db.py
-In case you don't use a structure ready for the DB, through the SQL file, the structure of the database can be assembled through this file.
+In case you don't use a structure ready for the DB, the SQL file, the structure of the database can be assembled through this file.
 Must be run by the Register container;
 #### Open_sugarscape_m1.nlogo and open_sugarscape_m2.nlogo
 NetLogo file, which will be used by the model container;
 #### Python_execute_netlogo.py